nicksarantinoudis/roboracer_sim/README.md

 2. A visualization tool using RViz that can visualize either physical or simulated data in real time or through ROS bags.

-3. A mapping tool that creates a map through the lidar reading either in real time or from recorded data in ROS bag formats, both from physical or simulated data.
+3. A mapping tool that creates a map utilizing lidar scans either in real time or from recorded data in ROS bag formats, both from physical or simulated data.

 4. A tool that can turn the created maps into 3D models.

+In addition under `roboracer_description/models/roboracer/meshes` you can find all the 3D models used to accurately visualize the model in Gazebo simulator, while under `rosbags` two ROS bags, one recorded during physical testing and the other through the simulator are provided in order to test the provided software.

 ## Requirements
-Ubuntu 22.04.5 LTS
+1. Ubuntu 22.04.5 LTS
-ROS2 Humble Hawksbill
+2. ROS2 Humble Hawksbill
+3. Don't forget to `source /opt/ros/humble/setup.bash`

 ## Installation